 Upon enrolling in graduate school the candidate should offer proof of competence in at least one foreign “tool” language (this will be done by way of examination in the first term of study), and sometime during the first two years of residence, he or she should also demonstrate competence by way of examination in a second “tool” language, selected from among those especially pertinent to the student’s topic of specialization.
-“Tool” languages, such as French, German, Italian, Russian, Japanese, etc., are to be distinguished from “source” languages such as Arabic, Chinese, Manchu, Mongolian, Persian, Tibetan, Turkic, and Sanskrit; in particular cases, where one of the latter is not a “source” language it may be considered a “tool” language.
+“Tool” languages, such as French, German, Italian, Russian, Japanese, etc., are to be distinguished from “source” languages such as Arabic, Chinese, Manchu, Mongolian, Persian, Tibetan, Turkic, Sanskrit, and Uyghur.
+In particular cases, where one of the latter is not a “source” language it may be considered a “tool” language.
 Students are expected to be competent in the language(s) of their primary focus, and will be required to take written examinations in their “source” language or languages, both with and without the aid of a dictionary.

+Students are encouraged to clear incompletes as soon as possible.
 A grade of Incomplete (INC) must be converted into a letter grade before the beginning of the next registration period or it will become permanent, unless the student has successfully petitioned the GSAS Dean’s office for an extension.
 No grade of Incomplete can be used to satisfy any departmental requirement.

 The faculty advisor, chair, and program administrator should be consulted in making arrangements for the general examination, and an appropriate advisor or advisors will also be assigned for the PhD dissertation.
-Students may petition the committee for changes in the advisor assignment, where appropriate.
-Advising is a critically important aspect of the IAAS program, and the committee is committed to finding appropriate advising arrangements for all students.
+Students may petition the committee for changes in the advisor assignment, when they feel it is in heir best academic interest..
+Advising is a critically important aspect of the IAAS program, and the committee is fully and absolutely committed to finding appropriate advising arrangements for all students.

-1. Pre-Islamic History of Inner Asia
+- Pre-Islamic History of Inner Asia

-2. Medieval and Early Modern History of Inner Asia
+- Medieval and Early Modern History of Inner Asia

-3. Modern History of Inner Asia
+- Modern History of Inner Asia

-4. Philology and Religion of Pre-Islamic Inner Asia
+- Philology and Religion of Pre-Islamic Inner Asia

-5. Philology and Religion of Medieval and Early Modern Inner Asia
+- Philology and Religion of Medieval and Early Modern Inner Asia

-6. Altaic or Tungusic Linguistics
+- Altaic or Tungusic Linguistics

-7. Archaeology and Art of Inner Asia
+- Archaeology and Art of Inner Asia

-8. Ethnology and Anthropology of Inner Asia
+- Ethnology and Anthropology of Inner Asia

 There will be a 3-hour written examination in each of the three specified fields, plus one 3-hour oral examination in Inner Asian studies, broadly defined.
 In some cases, students may with the approval of the committee choose to take an additional fourth general examination field.